davidakennedy/davidakennedy.com/_src/posts/2010-10-31-social-media-whats-on-the-menu.md

 Our [presentations](http://www.aucd.org/conference/detail/session_event.cfm?session_event_id=151&showday=0) were a part of the [2010 Association of University Centers on Disabilities Annual Meeting and Conference](http://www.aucd.org/conference/index.cfm/home2010).
 Casey focused on a broad overview of social media, how it works and why it's powerful.
 I centered my presentation on forming a process for creating social media content, and Bethany talked about Facebook and the best practices for that space.

 We had a great audience, and lots of participation.
-See my talking points by [viewing the presentation on Google Docs](https://docs.google.com/open?id=0B7sxizr7YLygSzQ0cWRGT0puQ00).
+See my talking points by [viewing the PowerPoint presentation here](/assets/talks/Social-Media-Whats-on-the-Menu.pptx).
 You might find some of the information helpful as you and/or your organization dives into social media.